Clipboard History vs Built-in Clipboard: What’s the Difference?

 The right tool depends on whether you need one paste, recent recovery, or a searchable workflow.

-Why clipboard history vs clipboard manager issues happen
+Why do clipboard history vs clipboard manager issues happen?

 The basic clipboard is invisible and temporary, so its limits are easy to miss.